-Huazhen Lin^{1}, Jiaxin Liu1, Haoqi Li2, Lixian Pan1 and Yi Li3
+Huazhen Lin1\, Jiaxin Liu, Haoqi Li, Lixian Pan and Yi Li

-Southwestern University of Finance and Economics, China1
+Southwestern University of Finance and Economics, China

-Yangtze Normal University, China2
+Yangtze Normal University, China

-University of Michigan, USA3
+University of Michigan, USA

-Abstract: Generalized varying-coefficient models have emerged as a powerful tool for modeling nonlinear interactions between covariates and an index variable when the outcome follows a non-normal distribution.
-The model often stipulates a link function and a variance function, which may not be valid in practice.
-For example, a large-scale study of loan payment delinquency related to the purchase of expensive smartphones in China, found that parametric functions may not adequately characterize the data and may yield biased results.
-We propose a generalized varying-coefficient model with unknown link and variance functions.
-With a massive data set, the simultaneous estimation of these functions and the large number of varying-coefficient functions poses challenges.
-Thus, we further propose a global kernel estimator and a series of linear approximations that achieves computational and statistical efficiency.
-The estimators can be expressed explicitly as a linear function of outcomes and are proven to be semiparametrically efficient.

-Extensive simulations demonstrate the superiority of the method over other competing methods.
-Lastly, we apply the proposed method to analyze the aforementioned smartphone loan payment data.
+Abstract: Generalized varying coefficient models have emerged as a powerful tool for modeling nonlinear interactions between covariates and an index variable when the outcome follows a non-normal distribution.
+The model often stipulates a link function as well as a variance function, which may not be valid in practice.
+For example, in a largescale study of delinquency of loan payment for the purchase of expensive smart phones in China, it has been found that parametric functions may not adequately characterize the data and may yield biased results.
+We propose a generalized varying coefficient models with unknown link and variance functions.
+With such a massive dataset, simultaneous estimation of link and variance functions as well as a large number of varying coefficient functions poses challenges.
+We further propose a global kernel estimator, along with a series of linear approximations, which achieves computational and statistical efficiency.
+The estimators can be explicitly expressed as a linear function of outcomes and are proven to be semiparametrically efficient in the sense of Bickel et al. (1993).
+Extensive simulations demonstrate the superiority of the method compared to the other competing methods, and the proposal is applied to analyze the aforementioned smart phone loan payment study.